-Somalia is the Easternmost country on mainland Africa, situated at the tip of the Horn of Africa.
-The original inhabitants were introduced to Islam by Arabic immigrants from around 7th century CE and the region was ruled for centuries by a succession of dynastic Sultanates, vying for power.
-The arrival of European colonists in the late 19th century led to the division of Somalia between Britain and Italy.
+Somalia is the Eastern most Country on mainland Africa, situated at the tip of the Horn of Africa.
+It extends from just south of the Equator northward to the Gulf of Aden and occupies an important geopolitical position between sub-Saharan Africa and the countries of Arabia and southwestern Asia.
+The capital, Mogadishu, is located just north of the Equator on the Indian Ocean.
+The original Inhabitants were introduced to Islam by Arabic immigrants from around 7th Century and the Region was ruled for Centuries by a succession of dynastic Sultanates, vying for power.
+The arrival of European Colonists in the late 19th Century led to the division of Somalia between Britain and Italy.
 Independence and reunification was achieved in 1960, but the elected government was overthrown just a few years later and an autocratic regime was established.
 Following the military defeat by Ethiopia, the regime was overthrown and Somalia has since been riven by an ongoing civil war.
 International and regional interventions have been unable to create a lasting stable government, and Somalia has recently seen the growth of radical Islamist groups.
+Ii 2020 the Country had a population of approximately; 14 065 000 people.

 Introduction of Islam